DIPlib/diplib/src/documentation/main.md

 There are many other unique things about *DIPlib*, we encourage you to explore the documentation to learn more about it.
 A good place to start is with the documentation for the dip::Image class.
+We also recommend you read [a page documenting design decisions](#design).
+All image processing and analysis functions are defined in the \ref dip namespace.

 A short history
 ---------------